oskarsinger/hosinger/weekly_progress.md

 * Let's say that we are in the following bandit scenario.
 Each arm is a source of training data.
 The outcome is a training example, and the reward is the reduction in our empirical average loss from training on that example.
 The arms can be real-world data sources, or they can be buckets/tiles of some region in R^d from which we can take arbitrary or randomly-sampled measurements and receive labels for said measurements.
 Is there a meaningful contextual bandit extension?

+* Try a bunch of different weighting functions for online Gram matrix updates including hard-constrained sliding window and decaying weighted sum of outer products.
+Maybe we choose some (non-linear?) transformation of the Gram matrix and learn its parameters.

 ####Experiments
 * Running batch gradient CCA on the principle components of the data rather than the raw data seemed to help.
 * Good news: SciKit-Learn has incremental PCA, so we can easily try that for getting rid of linear dependence online.